edonisth/e-reads/README.md

 ### Prerequisites

 - A modern web browser (Chrome, Firefox, Safari, Edge)
-- Your Kindle highlights and notes (exported from your Kindle device or app)
+- Your book highlights and notes (exported from your Kindle device or app)

 ### Installation